-James L. Finegan, P.C. has more than 30 years of experience representing injured accident victims in Colorado.
+Flesch & Beck Law has more than 40 years of experience representing injured accident victims in Colorado.
 We offer free initial consultations and answer calls 24 hours a day.

 You are at your most vulnerable as the injured victim of a serious accident in Lakewood.
 You deserve representation from an attorney that can make the legal experience easier, more stress-free and more productive.
-Although the law in Colorado does not require you to hire a lawyer for a Lakewood, CO personal injury case, doing so can protect your rights and increase the chances of optimal results.
+Although the law in Colorado does not require you to hire a lawyer for a car accident case, doing so can protect your rights and increase the chances of optimal results.

-Our skilled, helpful and kind Lakewood personal injury lawyer can help you go up against an insurance company.
+Our skilled, helpful and kind Lakewood car accident attorneys can help you go up against an insurance company.
 An insurer will have a legal team on its side to save the company money on your payout.
 The best way to ensure a fair outcome is by hiring a personal injury attorney to even the scales.
-Even if you only suffered minor injuries, it is worth scheduling a free consultation to find out how an experienced injury attorney can help.
+Even if you only suffered minor personal injuries, it is worth scheduling a free consultation to find out how an experienced injury attorney can help.

-Attorney James L. Finegan has been representing victims of negligence since 1980.
-In that time, we have helped clients injured in a wide range of different accidents.
-It is important to find a lawyer with experience with your type of case, as this will ensure he or she understands the laws surrounding the case and how to navigate them.
+The attorneys at Flesch & Beck Law has been represented injury victims and helped provide legal options to injured parties of negligence since 1980.
+In that time, we have helped clients injured in a wide range of different motor vehicle accidents.
+It is important to find a lawyer with extensive experience with your type of case, as this will ensure he or she understands the laws surrounding the civil suit and how to navigate them.

-Our Lakewood personal injury attorney accepts the following cases in Lakewood, Colorado but are not limited to:
+Our Lakewood personal injury attorney accepts the following cases in Colorado but are not limited to:

-To find out if James is the right fit for your particular personal injury case, request a free consultation.
+To find out if Flesch & Beck Law is the right fit for your particular personal injury case, request a free consultation.
 During your initial case review, he will ask you questions about your accident and listen to your story.
 Then, he will help you understand whether your case has merit.
-If so, James may offer his services to help you fight for maximum financial recovery.
+If so, Flesch & Beck Law may offer his services to help you fight for maximum financial recovery.

 A personal injury case is a legal claim to damages, or financial compensation.
 In Colorado, an injured accident victim may have the right to file a personal injury lawsuit if one or more parties caused the injury.
 Most personal injury cases are based on the legal doctrine of negligence.
 Negligence is defined as a level of care that failed to meet the required standards, leading to injury, property damage or another harm to someone else.